wp-plugins/error-reporting/readme.txt

 Because each error will be sent as an individual email, the Context is not as crucial a setting here as it is for the Log options.
 So once you're sure you have the number of emails being sent under control, you may want to include it if that information will help you.

 Timezone Option
 This value is initially set to the server's timezone and controls what time is used.
+This option requires PHP ver 5+

 == Option Settings Logic ==
 Please see er-screenshot-2.jpg or the plugin's ACP page for visual explanation by example.